jennyzzt/AlgoManim/docs/DataStructures.md

 Out of the box, we support `List` and `Binary Tree` data structures.
 Please find the supported operations on these data structures below.

 ## AlgoList
-On top of the standard operations supported by Python's list interface, we support further operations that make sorting algorithms work and also some animation functions that can be called in `algoconstruct` while the algorithm is executing.
+On top of the standard operations supported by Python's list interface, we support further operations that make sorting algorithms work and also some animation functions that can be called in `algo` while the algorithm is executing.

 | Method | Description |
 |---------|--------------------------|